| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 DESCRIPTION¶

-SPHINX – password Store that Perfectly Hides from Itself (No Xaggeration) – is an information-theoretically secure cryptographic password storage protocol with strong security guarantees, as described in the 2015 paper “Device-Enhanced Password Protocols with Optimal Online-Offline Protection” by Jarecki, Krawczyk, Shirvanian, and Saxena (https://ia.cr/2015/1099).
+SPHINX – password Store that Perfectly Hides from Itself (No Xaggeration) – is an information-theoretically secure cryptographic password storage protocol with strong security guarantees.
+The protocol is described in the 2015 paper “Device-Enhanced Password Protocols with Optimal Online-Offline Protection” by Jarecki, Krawczyk, Shirvanian, and Saxena (https://ia.cr/2015/1099).

-sphinx is the command-line client for the SPHINX protocol, it provides access to all operations over the life-cycle of a password: init, create, get, change, undo, commit, delete.
-Additionally it provides also operations that make this more user-friendly: listing of users associated with a host and export of the configuration using a qr code.
+sphinx is the command-line client for the SPHINX protocol.
+It provides access to all operations over the lifecycle of a password: init, create, get, change, undo, commit, delete, and list.
+All operations require a username and a site that the password belongs to, even if they’re just empty strings.
+Additionally, it provides operations that make these features more user-friendly: listing of users associated with a host and export of the configuration using a QR code.

-sphinx not only handles passwords, it is also able to handle (T)OTP 2FA and age keys.
-Additionally - if installed - sphinx also provides access to opaquestore(1), a simple tool that allows to store secrets that need encrypted storage (like keys, phrases, or other data).
+sphinx not only handles passwords, but also handles Time-based One-Time Password (TOTP) Two-Factor Authentication (2FA) and age keys.
+Additionally, if installed, sphinx also provides access to OPAQUE-Store, a simple tool that allows one to store secrets that need encrypted storage (like keys, phrases, or other data).

 INITIALIZING A CLIENT¶